perpetualintelligence/shared/src/PerpetualIntelligence.Shared/README.md

-﻿This package contains the cross-platform infrastructure components for managed services, frameworks, and tools.
-Application owners can use these components to build low-level or foundational elements.
+﻿This repository contains the cross-platform shared components for our managed services, frameworks, and developer tools.

 For more information see our [documentation](https://docs.perpetualintelligence.com/articles/protocols/intro.html) or the GitHub [repo](https://github.com/perpetualintelligence/protocols).